 '''

 #!/bin/bash

-Slurm's heterogeneous jobs can be used to partition resources

 '''

+- # Slurm's heterogeneous jobs can be used to partition resources - # for the user's application and the forwarding server, even - # when not running on an MSA system. - #SBATCH --nodes=32 --partition=dp-cn

 '''

-for the user's application and the forwarding server, even

-when not running on an MSA system.

-#SBATCH --nodes=32 --partition=dp-cn

 #SBATCH packjob

-#SBATCH --nodes=4 --cpus-per-task=1 --partition=dp-dam
+#SBATCH --nodes=4 --cpus-per-taks=1 --partition=dp-dam

-module use $OTHERSTAGES

-module load Stages/Devel-2019a

 module load intel-para SIONlib/1.7.6

-\# Defines a shell function sionfwd-spawn that is used to
+Defines a shell function sionfwd-spawn that is used to

-\# facilitate communication of MPI ports connection details
+facilitate communication of MPI ports connection details

 between the server and the client.

 eval $(sionfwd-server bash-defs)

 Spawns the server, captures the connection details and

-\# exports them to the environment to be picked up by the
+exports them to the environment to be picked up by the

 client library used from the user's application.

 sionfwd-spawn srun --pack-group 1 sionfwd-server

 Spawn the user application.

 srun --pack-group 0 user_application

 Shut down the server.

 srun --pack-group 0 sionfwd-server shutdown

 Wait for all tasks to end.

 '''